kmarkley/Indigo-Online-Sensor/README.md

 2. Determine if a particular online service is available.
 3. Check if your external IP address changes to trigger a DDNS script
 4. Check the speed of your internet connection with speedtest.net.

+### The speedtest library must now be manually installed from terminal:

+   `pip3 install speedtest-cli`

+(You can ignore this if you don't have any speedtest devices configured)